 2. The Battle of Agincourt: 25 October 1415

-On 25 October, also known as St Crispin’s Day, 1415 a small and exhausted English (and Welsh) band of brothers won a miraculous victory at Agincourt.
+On 25 October, also known as St Crispin’s Day, 1415 an English (and Welsh) ‘band of brothers’ won a miraculous victory at Agincourt.

-Despite being heavily outnumbered, Henry V’s tired, beleaguered army triumphed against the flower of the French nobility, marking the end of an era where the knight dominated the battlefield.
+Despite being outnumbered, Henry V’s army triumphed against the flower of the French nobility, marking the end of an era where the knight dominated the battlefield.

 Immortalised by William Shakespeare, the battle has come to represent an important part of British national identity.